diffusiondata/ios-orbs-demo/README.md

 The latest version of the SDK can be downloaded from:<br />
 [https://developer.reappt.io/clients/apple/](http://developer.reappt.io/clients/apple/)

-Requires Xcode 7.3 or higher as the code relies on language features fixed in Swift 2.2.
+Requires Xcode 8 or higher as the code relies on language features introduced in Swift 3.

-Tested against Diffusion 5.7.
+Tested against Diffusion 5.9.